 For example: If ACME Technologies has NAICS 541430, 541511, and 541713 listed within their SAM registration, has a 3-year average revenue of $30 million, and 500 employees, they would only be considered a small business under NAICS 541713 based on their number of employees.
 Since their 3-year average revenue exceeds the dollar value threshold in NAICS 541430 and 541511 to be considered a small business.

 Since the Federal market has only small and large business size classifications, it is important for small businesses to be aware of these size standards early on and strategically plan for their growth, that is if they intend to grow.
 Strategic planning is critical as many small businesses experience their desired growth but often fail when required to compete in the large business size category.

-The TargetGov KickStart Program™ is a 12-week, individually customized program, designed to propel businesses into the Federal market and position the organization for success.
-One of the fourteen key topics covered within the KickStart Program™ includes “Size Standards.”
+The TargetGov KickStart Program™ is an affordable, individually customized program, designed to propel businesses into the Federal market and position the organization for success.
+How to leverage size standards as a company grows can extend the life of a small business and is one of the fourteen key topics covered within the KickStart Program™.
 For more information about the TargetGov KickStart Program™ and how it might support your firm’s growth in the federal market, contact us today!